Arnolt: Common Misconceptions regarding the Arnolt-Bristol

 A number of published sources have contained errors on the production numbers of the Arnolt-Bristol.
 In part, this may be because some authors production or sales figures have been compared to existing copies of the S.H.
 Arnolt sales ledger.
-It is important to note that this ledger only records sales of the cars in the United States.
+This ledger only records sales of the cars in the United States.
 As a result, European sales were not included.
 One result is that several sources claim only three coupés were built, when there were in fact six: one was sold in France and the other two in Spain (the chassis numbers of all of which are recorded in the Bristol Owner's Club registry).
 At the Paris Auto Show in 1955, an up-and-coming actor, Lee Marvin, saw the Arnolt-Bristol coupé and purchased it.
 In later years, Marvin would win the Oscar for Best Actor, and after his death, his ultra-rare Arnolt-Bristol Coupé (the only Arnolt ever built with the coved front fenders that would also appear on the Corvette later in its C1 production run) sold at auction for $451,000.

 A second misconception is that the Arnolt-Bristol cars were originally fitted with any engines other than the Bristol six-cylinder.
 All Arnolt-Bristols were originally sold with the Bristol engine; S.H.
 Arnolt did not fit any other engines.
 In later years, thanks to the spacious engine compartment, a variety of larger engines such as American V8s have been fitted to individual cars.

 A third misconception is that S.H.
 Arnolt built the cars.
 The Arnolt-Bristol was built in Filton as a powered chassis; the body was fitted by Bertone in Italy, and only final assembly, fitting of options, prep work and (occasionally) paint and upholstery changes were done in Warsaw, Indiana.